G2 Pricing: Plans and Add-On Details

 What are G2's contract terms?

-G2's Master Service Agreement includes auto-renewal unless either party provides written notice at least 30 days before the term end date.
+G2's Master Service Agreement includes auto-renewal unless either party provides written notice at least 30 days before term end.
 G2 may change fees at renewal by providing written notice before the service term ends, with no stated maximum on price increases.
+Refunds are only provided if G2 materially breaches and the customer terminates as a result.
+Vendors should negotiate notice windows and renewal caps before signing.

 How does G2's intent data compare to ZoomInfo's?

 G2's intent data captures high-fidelity signals from a single source: its own marketplace.
 If a company visits your G2 profile or compares you against a competitor, that's a strong purchase-proximate signal.
-ZoomInfo's intent data captures signals from across the open web through 210 million IP-to-Organization pairings, providing broader coverage but from less specific sources.
+ZoomInfo Intent draws from 210 million IP-to-Organization pairings, providing broader coverage but from less specific sources.
+G2's signals are limited to accounts that visit G2; ZoomInfo's signals cover buyer research happening anywhere online.
+Many teams layer both sources for full coverage.

 How helpful was this article?